OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``String groupId``
   The group identifier for the request
 ``CreateUser user``
-  The user identifier for the request
+  The user to be added to the group

 **Body**